Redundant Array Computation Elimination: Redundancy Elimination on n-ary Trees

-The first three levels are simple.
-However, the distributive law should be applied cautiously.
-It may destroy existing redundancies.
-For example, it is obvious that there are two pairs of redundancies in $e=(a[i]+b[i])*(c[i]+d[i])+(a[i+1]+b[i+1])*(c[i+2]+d[i+2])$, i.e. $\eri(a[i]+b[i])= \eri(a[i+1]+b[i+1])$ and $\eri(c[i]+d[i])=\eri(c[i+2]+d[i+2])$.
+The first three levels are relatively straightforward.
+Figure~\ref{fig:example} illustrates an example of flattening an expression tree using the third level, where the nodes $A(i,2j)$, $B(i,2j)$, $A(i+1,2j)$, and $B(i+1,2j)$ share the same parent node.
+The redundant expression $A(i+1,2j)+B(i+1,2j)$ is exposed, which can not be identified in the original input tree.
+However, the distributive law should be applied cautiously as it may destroy existing redundancies.
+For example, in $e=(A(i)+B(i))*(C(i)+D(i))+(A(i+1)+B(i+1))*(C(i+2)+D(i+2))$, two redundancies exist: $\eri(A(i)+B(i))=\eri(A(i+1)+B(i+1))$ and $\eri(C(i)+D(i))=\eri(C(i+2)+D(i+2))$.
 However, if the distributive law is applied, both of the redundancies disappear since none of the binary multiplication expressions has the same $\eri$.
 Moreover, the distributive law may incur more computations.
 For example, there are 2 multiplications and 5 additions in $e$, but 8 multiplications and 7 additions after removing the parentheses.
 The detailed discussion is beyond the scope of this paper.

-In practice, we only apply distributive law to a constant or loop-invariant scalar variable multiplier.
-This may provide more redundancies.
-Figure \ref{fig:mgrid} exhibits a loop in the mgrid benchmark of SPEC2000.
-It is a 3D stencil computation code.
-The middle one of Figure \ref{fig:mgrid} shows the code after the redundancy detection with the second aggressive level.
-Note that the code is optimized with the auxiliary array optimization described above. $aa\_1\_0$ and $aa\_1\_1$ are auxiliary arrays found in the second iteration of the do-while loop in the detection algorithm, and both of them are built by the combination of two $aa\_0\_*$ auxiliary arrays.
-There are no more redundancies with this code.
-After flattening the expression tree using the fourth strategy, more redundancies are discovered as shown in the right figure.
-A new auxiliary array $aa\_3\_0$ is detected in the fourth iteration of the algorithm.
+In practice, the distributive law is applied only when multiplying by a constant or loop-invariant scalar, which may yield additional redundancies.
+Figure~\ref{fig:mgrid} shows a 3D stencil loop in the SPEC2000 mgrid benchmark.
+The middle part shows the result at the second aggressive level, where auxiliary arrays $aa\_1\_0$ and $aa\_1\_1$ are found in the second iteration based on $aa\_0\_*$.
+Using the fourth strategy reveals new redundancies, producing a new auxiliary array $aa\_3\_0$ in the fourth iteration.

 Another set of options can specify the reassociation for subtraction and division operations.
-For example, $x-y-z$ may produce $x-y$, $x-z$ and $-y-z$.
-Thus, it may require a sign change to identify the redundancy between $y+z$ and $-y-z$.
-The rule is simple and just change the first operand to a plus sign in the $\eri$ calculation.
+For example, $x-y-z$ yields binary subexpressions including $x-y$, $x-z$, and $-y-z$.
+To identify redundancy between $y+z$ and $-y-z$, subtractions are rewritten as addition with negated operands (e.g., $-y-z \rightarrow (-y)+(-z)$), and the first operand in $\eri$ computation is standardized to "$+$".
 The division operation can be handled similarly.